+An effective management program aims to reduce the density of these undesirable species over time.
+As compatible ROW vegetation becomes more competitive and stable over time, an indicator of program effectiveness is the conversion of acres to lighter densities that require less treatment from one cycle to the next.
 Table 2 illustrates the shift in tree densities since the concepts and strategies of Integrated Vegetation Management (IVM) were first adopted.
 During the first cycle, 56% of all treated acres were either medium or heavy undesirable tree growth.
-Today, sites with medium density have been reduced by 38%, and heavy densities have been reduced by 68%.
+Today, sites with medium density have been reduced by 35%, and heavy densities have been reduced by 68%.
 Additionally, these densities are generally found on sites that have a history of either non-herbicide or stump treatment.

-Undesirable Densities - Tall Growing Trees (As a percent of all treated acres)

 Very Light Light Medium Heavy

 1 st Cycle 0% 44% 37% 19%

 2nd Cycle 0% 52% 40% 8%

 3 rd Cycle 32% 39% 23% 6%

+Adjustment Years 27% 42% 24% 6%

+-

 Table 2

 In response to this reduction in undesirable densities, the new category "very light" was added in 1993.
-This density represents sites with 100 stems/acre or less.
+This density represents sites with 100 stems per acre or less.
 These conditions were so rare during the first two cycles that they were simply included with light acres.
-Today's very light conditions are found on nearly one-third of all treated sites, and very light and light densities combine to represent 71% of all treated acres.
+Today's very light conditions are found on less than one-third of all treated sites, and very light and light densities combine to represent 69% of all treated acres.